CBD for Quitting Smoking: What the Research Says

 How CBD Might Help (The Proposed Mechanisms)

-No one has definitively established how CBD works for smoking cessation, but several plausible mechanisms have been identified:
+No single mechanism has been definitively confirmed, but several plausible pathways have been identified.

 1. Anxiety Reduction